 Thick, maroon eyeliner with a cat-eye flick at the end is beautiful and chic.
 A simple and effective way to apply this liner look is to use an angled eyeliner brush to help guide the line so it looks clean.
 If you're using a pencil, apply some to the brush bristles to transfer the color, and if you're using a gel, dip the brush inside the pot.
 Glide the angled brush along the lash-line to ensure the line looks clean and connected.
 To get this color, we recommend Revlon So Fierce!
 Vinyl Eyeliner in Righteous Rum ($9).

-If using a brush and potted liner on your lower lash line or waterline is giving you trouble, try the following: take a standard pencil eyeliner, dip it into your cream or gel liner, wipe off the excess, and apply as you normally would with a pencil.
+If using a brush and potted liner on your lower lash line or waterline gives you trouble, try the following: take a standard pencil eyeliner, dip it into your cream or gel liner, wipe off the excess, and apply as you usually would with a pencil.

 Carmine Inner Line

 Lining the inner waterline with a carmine-colored liner as pictured here allows a red accent to accompany any eyeshadow look you create, seeing as the detail is small enough without being the center of attention.
 Create whatever eyeshadow look you're in the mood for, adding the red liner last as the finishing touch.

 Creative and beautiful, the amaranth red tone blended with blue in this gradient-winged eyeliner showcases how red doesn't need to be the complete detail for eye makeup to stand out.
 The blending of the cool and warm tones creates a unique perspective on eyeliner that is just as flattering as it is gorgeous.

 Burgundy liquid eyeliner applied in a wing shape is a twist on the traditional black liquid liner used to create a classic wing.
 This red tone universally flatters all skin tones and pairs well with lip gloss or bolder lipstick color.
 Try Marc Jacobs Beauty Fineliner Ultra Skinny Gel Eye Crayon in Fine(wine) ($25) for a great date night look, says Brownell.

 Extra Graphic Wing